joshelvn11/Moonflower/README.md

 4. Interest - miscellaneous and interesting facts about the mooon

 In addition to this it also has a final interactive section of a quiz.

+The primary audience for the website are students in a field of study relating to the moon and astronomy, hence the more high level reference in the second section.
+It is intended to be a useful and visually appealing refernce website to routinely access current live data and reference data.

+The secondary audience would be students in a highschool level area of study as source of information for project work and potentially just as website to spark interest and curiosity about the moon.

 ## Accessability & Usability